-Material and medium exploration is a crucial parallel in bringing my ideas to fruition.
-As a printmaker, I have a keen sense of the historical import of this medium and believe it is at a critical juncture in its evolution to remain relevant in contemporary art.
+Material and medium exploration is crucial in bringing my ideas to fruition.
+As a printmaker, I have a keen sense of the historical import of this medium and want to push its evolution in contemporary art.
 I have come to view printmaking as more than a medium but a way of thinking through an image or idea.
 The original idea is mediated through building a matrix that informs the outcome.The matrix itself provides a framework to think through ideas; breaking them apart and creatively reconstituting them.
 My matrices have expanded to include woodblocks, engraved plates, paper molds and life casts.”